Variants of the Gy\`arf\`as-Sumner Conjecture: Oriented Trees and Rainbow Paths: Induced rainbow paths

 Recall that our intention is to prove Theorem~\ref{thm:rainbowpaths}.
 Given a graph $G$ with a proper vertex coloring $\beta$ and a total ordering $<$ on the set of colors, a convenient orientation of $G$ that we can consider is the natural orientation $D$ of $G$ with respect to $(\beta, <)$, as we had discussed in Section~\ref{sec:ourresults}.
 If $(\beta,<)$ were an \emph{out-tree coloring} of $D$, we could have immediately inferred that there is an induced rainbow path on $s$ vertices in $G$ by applying Corollary~\ref{cor:general} on $D$, setting $T$ to be a directed path on $s$ vertices.
 But note that it is possible that $(\beta,<)$ is not an out-tree coloring of $D$ for any choice of the total ordering $<$ of the colors of $\beta$.

-To overcome this difficulty, we recolor $G$ using the following Greedy Refinement Algorithm developed and used in~\cite{Manu}.
+To overcome this difficulty, we recolor $G$ using the following Greedy Refinement Algorithm developed and used in~\cite{Manu} (this algorithm is adapted from a folklore recoloring procedure).
 The algorithm takes as input a graph with a proper coloring $\beta$ where some total order on the set of colors is also given.
 The algorithm gives a new proper coloring $\alpha$ as output.

 \begin{proposition}[\cite{Manu}] For every vertex \(v\), there exists a subset \(S=\{u_1,u_2, \dots, u_{j-1}\}\) of \(N(v)\), where $j=\alpha(v)$, such that for \(1 \leq i \leq j-1\), \(\alpha(u_i)=i\) and \(\beta(u_i) < \beta(v)\). \end{proposition}